dgrnbrg/piplin/articles/modules.md

 Modules are created using the `modulize` function.
 They take an optional keyword name and two maps.

 The first map is the connectivity graph.
 Its keys are the names of signals, and its values are `fnk`s that compute the signals.
 The `fnk`s will automatically be invoked by passing the value returned by the `fnk` with that name to all of the `fnk`s that have that value in their argument lists.
-Any `fnk` that returns a Piplin type will automatically be accesible as a simulatable and synthesizable wire.
+Any `fnk` that returns a Piplin type will automatically be accesible as a simulatable and synthesizable signal.

 The second map declares the registers.
 Since combinational paths are forbidden, we must declare which of the nodes in the connectivity graph are state elements.
 Every cycle in the connectivity graph must have at least one register to avoid infinite/unstable loops.

 The `modulize` function returns a map whose keys are all of the keys of `fnk`s that returned Piplin types, and whose values are those types.
-For example, you can see in the example about that invoking `inc-module` returns a map `{:output 2}`.
+For example, you can see in the example above that invoking `inc-module` returns a map `{:output 2}`.

 ### Modules as state machines